pierrenoizat/tumblebit_tips/README.md

 3. preserve the security and privay-protection proprerties of the original Tumblebit protocol

-Objective 1 is meant to facilitate integration of Tumblebit features into multiple wallet implementations: wallet developpers should be able to use their favorite Bitcoin library with minimal addtional code.
+Objective 1 is meant to facilitate integration of Tumblebit features into multiple wallet implementations: wallet developpers should be able to use their favorite Bitcoin library with minimal additional code.

 ### Proposal